mgp/iron-cushion/README.markdown

 ![Iron Cushion logo](http://mgp.github.com/assets/images/iron-cushion.png)

-Iron Cushion is a benchmark and load testing tool for CouchDB, developed by [adhoclabs](http://adhoclabs.co).
-It is written in Java and using [Netty](http://netty.io) for high performance.

-The benchmark proceeds in two steps: First, documents are bulk inserted.
-Second, documents are individually created, read, updated, and deleted.
+Iron Cushion is a benchmark and load testing tool for [CouchDB](http://couchdb.apache.org/), developed by [adhoclabs](http://adhoclabs.co).
+It proceeds in two steps: First, documents are bulk inserted using CouchDB's [Bulk Document API](http://wiki.apache.org/couchdb/HTTP_Bulk_Document_API).
+Second, documents are individually created, read, updated, and deleted using CouchDB's [Document API](http://wiki.apache.org/couchdb/HTTP_Document_API).
+Below we refer to the former as the "bulk insert step," and the latter as the "CRUD operations step."
 The times for both steps are recorded separately and displayed afterward.

+It is written in [Java](http://www.java.com) and uses the [Netty library](http://netty.io) for high performance.

 ## Command Line Flags